 Until 1999, light trucks were not required to meet the same safety standards as cars.

-In 2001, half-ton trucks like Ford F-150 would become available in four-door configuration, by which time crew cabs also started overtaking regular/extended cabs in popularity.
+In 2001, half-ton trucks like the Ford F-150 became available in four-door configuration, and crew cabs started overtaking regular/extended cabs in popularity.

-The last time Chevrolet and GMC used the Stepside style was on the 2005 Silverado and Sierra 1500 models.
+In 2005, the Chevrolet and GMC last used the Stepside style on the Silverado and Sierra 1500 models.

 A total of 575 children in the US died in front-over deaths between 2009 and 2019, most by their parents.